zgbkdlm/dissertation/lectio_praecursoria/README.md

-# Lectio praecursoria
+ # About

-Presentation at the public examination of the thesis on December 10, 2021.
+ Lectio praecursoria given at the public defence of the dissertation.

-To be updated.
+ # Notes

+ In case of missing-figure errors, you need to run the scripts in `./scripts` and copy the generated pictures to the corresponding path.